The following words, terms, and phrases when used in this part

 organized, and given value and meaning by individuals and a culture.

 Occupation is everything people do to occupy themselves, including

 looking after themselves, enjoying life, and contributing to the social

 and economic fabric of their communities.

-an individual who is designated as a Certified Occupational Therapy
+Assistant who is designated as a Certified Occupational Therapy Assistant

 It must include goals, objectives and/or strategies, recommended frequency